Batev/Interpret-Models/README.md

 | hours-per-week | 65                 |
 | income         | >=50k              |

+In this example we see that only Model 2. classified the person's income wrong, bacause of his *occupation* as *Farming-fishing*.
+Model 3. and 4. have balanced data sets and in Model 1. the prediction was strongly influenced by the *material-status*.

 | Model 1. \| y=1 (probability=0.665, score=0.685) | Model 2. \| y=0 (probability=0.526, score=-0.105) | Model 3. \| y=1 (probability=0.516, score=0.063) | Model 4. \| y=1 (probability=0.507, score=0.030) |
 |--------------------------------------------------|---------------------------------------------------|--------------------------------------------------|--------------------------------------------------|
 | +1.516: marital-status__ Married-civ-spouse      | +0.910: occupation__ Farming-fishing              | +0.880: hours-per-week                           | +0.951: hours-per-week                           |